Pallithode: Demographics

-The population is mainly Christian with a minority of Hindus.St.Sebastian’s Catholic Church in Pallithode is built in Portuguese architectural style and dates from 1880.
+The population is mainly Latin Christian with a minority of Hindus.
+St.Sebastian’s Catholic Church in Pallithode is built in Portuguese architectural style and dates from 1880.
 The nearest major Hindu temple is the ancient Thuravoor Mahakshetram.

 The local employment is mainly in the fishing industry or agriculture.

 Government

 Pallithode is in the Kerala Legislative Assembly constituency of Aroor and the Indian Parliamentary constituency of Alappuzha.

 Transportation

 Roads

 Pallithode village is connected to the nearest towns by NH-47, Thuravoor-Ezhupunna Road, and the Pallithode-Chellanam-Kochi Beach Road (State Highway 66 (Kerala)).
 The Kerala State Road Transport Corporation (KSRTC), and a number of private bus operators, provide bus service connecting the village to Ernakulam and Alappuzha.

 Rail

 The Alapuzha-Ernakulam Railway has a crossing station at Thuravoor providing access to the national railways.
 The Ernakulam-Kayamkulam coastal railway line connects to the national railways at Kayamkulam Junction railway station.